aws-samples/streamlit-deploy/README.md

 - Delete the role `StreamlitCfnRole-<EnvironmentName>` manually.

-## Architecture development deployment
+## Architecture Development deployment
 ![architecture-development](/architecture-development.png)
-## Steps to Deploy Hello World App development deployment
+## Steps to Deploy Hello World App Development deployment

 > [!NOTE]
 > Optionally, you can deploy the Virtual Private Cloud (VPC) infrastructure using the provided [infrastructure.yaml](/infrastructure.yaml) file, or utilize the default VPC.
 The required infrastructure components, including Amazon CloudFront, an Application Load Balancer, and Amazon Elastic Container Service (ECS) on AWS Fargate instances, will be deployed within the chosen VPC environment.